meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute>` (Optional, string, defaults to empty)

   Comma-separated list of attributes.
-Every matching string sequence in the given attribute field will be wrapped around an `<em>` tag.
+Every matching query words in the given attribute field will be wrapped around an `<em>` tag.

 #### Example